What was this engagement about?

 The Government of British Columbia is increasing its capacity to combat money laundering and other financial crimes that are affecting our sustainable economy.

-The public is being asked to provide feedback on the implementation of a registry of beneficial owners of private B.C. companies.
+The public was asked provide feedback on the implementation of a registry of beneficial owners of private B.C. companies.
 A central registry would be the next step in working with our federal partners, as well as tax and law enforcement authorities, to improve access to this information for regulators and investigators, and to address tax evasion and money laundering in B.C.

 By creating a registry of beneficial owners of private companies, government’s goal is to help end hidden ownership and return fairness and transparency to B.C.
 This would also further British Columbia’s reputation as a leader in combating money laundering and help reduce the impact of proceeds of crime on our businesses, economy and communities.